Jim89/lsca_group/Assignment 2/BS1808_Group_Project_2_SO_Group11.md

 Latin America   Highcal     7,000,000            0           0       0            0            0
 Latin America   Relax       7,000,000            0           0       0            0            0
 Europe          Highcal             0   15,000,000           0       0            0            0
-Europe          Relax       1,000,000            0           0       0   11,000,000            0
+Europe          Relax               0            0           0       0    7,000,000    5,000,000
 Asia            Highcal             0            0   5,000,000       0            0            0
 Asia            Relax               0            0   3,000,000       0            0            0
-Japan           Highcal     3,000,000    2,000,000   2,000,000       0            0            0
+Japan           Highcal     4,000,000            0   3,000,000       0            0            0
 Japan           Relax               0            0   8,000,000       0            0            0
 Mexico          Highcal             0            0           0       0    3,000,000            0
 Mexico          Relax               0            0           0       0    3,000,000            0
-US              Highcal             0            0           0       0   13,000,000    6,000,000
+US              Highcal             0    1,000,000           0       0   17,000,000            0
 US              Relax               0            0           0       0            0   17,000,000

-Seeing that BioPharma is considering expanding one of its plant's capacity by 1mil kilograms at a cost of $3 million a year, they should expand the US plant.
-With the new capacity, it will produce an extra 1mil kilograms of Highcal for the domestic market, where Mexico will supply 1mil kilogram less to the US market.
-The total cost for this plan is $1,334,260,000, which is $3million dollars less than the orginal plan of $1,337,340,000.
-Hence, BioPharma will experience the greatest economies of scale if the money were invested in the US plant.

-Furthermore, seeing that this move reduces Mexico's production load for 2010, BioPharma will be safer from the changing exchange rates.
+The greatest savings to cost occurs when the plant expanded is India, with a minimum cost of USD 1,293,309,000.
+Indian production of Highcal increases by the full  1mill kg units which is set to Japan, replacing the 1 mill Highcal units from Germany to Japan.
+The previous minimum cost with shutting down of plants was USD 1,293,383,000, hence USD 74K savings occurs from this USD 3mill investment.
+From the financial side the increase in capacity should not be undertaken.

 # Scenario: A reduction of duties

 ## Results

-Under the assumption that all import tariffs are removed, the new costs for BioPharma will be at USD1,267,200,000, which is more than $50mil less than all the other scenarios above.
-This further emphasises that import tariffs heavily affects the costs of production and distribution of the chemicals to different regions.
+Under the assumption that all import tariffs are removed, the new costs for BioPharma will be at USD 1,267,200,000, which is USD 26,183,000 less than a base senario with shutting plants (or USD 62,114,000 less than a senario without shutting plants).
+This emphasises that import tariffs heavily affects the costs of production and distribution of the chemicals to different regions.

 ```r